Notion – My personal knowledge/life management system.

 Perennial Seller: The Art of Making and Marketing Work that Lasts, by Ryan Holiday.

 Positioning: The Battle for Your Mind.
 One of the most timeless marketing books ever written, Positioning is the art of creating new space in the customer’s mind for your product/service/offering.
 No differentiated position, no meaningful company.

 Superconsumers: A Simple, Speedy, and Sustainable Path to Superior Growth – The best way to grow your business isn’t “more customers.”
 It’s more Superconsumers.
 Supers spend 30-70%+ more than the average consumer, and buy more products/services more often.
 Win them, and you win the game.

-The Almanack of Naval Ravikant: A Guide to Wealth and Happiness – Curated wisdom from Silicon Valley investor & founder of AngelList, @naval, this is one of my favorite “business” books ever.
-It is a guide for success while also acknowledging the flaws of the game.
+The Almanack of Naval Ravikant: A Guide to Wealth and Happiness – Curated wisdom from Silicon Valley investor & founder of AngelList, @naval.
+It’s a no-frills guide to creating leverage that acknowledges randomness and flaws in the current system.

 What They Don’t Teach You at Harvard Business School: Notes from a Street-Smart Executive – There’s the way the world works “in theory.”
 (School) And then there’s the way the world actually works.
 This book is a wake-up call: relationships drive everything.

 Think and Grow Rich – The fact this book isn’t required reading in MBA programs blows my mind.
 In order to become successful, Hill says you must position your Chief Aim in your mind’s eye.
 And obsessively pursue it.